Autoencoders and Generative Adversarial Networks for Imbalanced Sequence Classification: Computational Study

 We consider all reviews under 600 words long and front pad reviews so that all samples in our dataset are of length 600.
 We then use the GoogleNews trained word2vec model to embed the dataset.
 In order to make this dataset imbalanced, we downsample the positive reviews to create two datasets where the positive reviews comprise 1\% and 5\% of the training set respectively and then ensemble the training dataset.
 The resulting dataset is comprised of around 25 thousand samples with 20\% in test.
 Training models on this dataset is computationally expensive because of the sequence length, so we only consider a single run for these experiments.

 In Table~\ref{tab:sentiment-results}, we compare the results of each of the proposed methods against the baseline.
 While the RGAN and GAN-AE models both improve the F1-score over the baseline, we observe that the F1-score for the GAN-AE model is 5\% higher than the RGAN F1-score.
 With 5\% imbalance, the baseline model performance on the ensembles is high enough that the anomaly detection methods we consider do not improve performance.
-This suggests that the GAN-AE synthetic data generation technique is only effective for highly imbalanced datasets.
+We consider data imbalances from 1\% to 10\%, but as the accuracy is high for the model trained on the 5\% imbalance dataset without synthetic data, we do not report the accuracies on the 10\% imbalance dataset.
+This suggests that both the GAN-AE synthetic data generation technique and existing models are only effective for highly imbalanced datasets.
 We do not train a model with the RGAN generated synthetic data on the 5\% imbalance dataset as we have determined the imbalance is not high enough to observe improved classification performance with synthetic data.

 We see in Table~\ref{tab:imdb-metrics} that the model trained on the GAN-based synthetic data outperforms the baseline model and the RGAN model on both the G-mean and PR AUC metrics for the 1\% imbalance.
 We do not consider the G-mean or PR AUC metrics for the dataset with 5\% imbalance as the GAN-based synthetic data does not improve classification accuracy for that level of data imbalance.